For DonorsFor Applicants

 How competitive is the admission process for medical schools in Virginia?

 Admission to medical schools in Virginia can be highly competitive due to a limited number of seats and a large pool of applicants.
-Having a competitive GPA, MCAT score, and a compelling personal statement that highlights your passion for medicine and your unique qualities is crucial.
+It's crucial to have a competitive GPA, MCAT score, and a compelling personal statement that highlights your passion for medicine and your unique qualities in order to stand out amongst other prospective medical students.
+And though these schools are highly selective, admissions to one will prove how your potential medical school formed esteemed medical professionals.

 Can out-of-state students apply to Virginia medical schools?

-Yes, most Virginia medical schools accept out-of-state applicants, although they may prefer in-state residents.
+Yes, most respected medical schools Virginia medical schools accept out-of-state applicants, although they may have a preference for in-state residents.
 Keep in mind that out-of-state applicants often face stiffer competition for limited seats.
-Be sure to check the specific admission policies of each school you're interested in.
+Be sure to check the specific medical school admissions policies of each school you're interested in.